Work BuyerAssist 2.0

 Inconsistent Components

 Over 40+ button variants, 3 different modal styles, and zero shared spacing scale across the product.
+Every screen felt like it was designed by a different person.

 02